Home » Barcelona » Museu Nacional d’Art de Catalunya - tickets, prices, Barcelona Museum Pass

 If you’re driving, you can turn on Google Maps on your smartphone and get started.

-Paid public parking lot for cars and space for people having reduced mobility is available next to the museum.
+A paid public parking lot for cars and space for people with reduced mobility are available next to the museum.

 Popular attractions in Barcelona